Montana silver mining: Butte

 Montana's leading silver district was Butte, which produced 716 million troy ounces of silver from 1880 through 2005.
 Butte began as a placer gold-mining district in 1864.
-In 1874, the gold placers were largely exhausted, and Butte was becoming a ghost town, when silver ore was discovered, starting a rush to the district.
+In 1874, the United States Congress, stated that people needed to perform work on their gold claims or they would expire.
+The gold placers were largely exhausted, and Butte was becoming a ghost town, when silver ore was discovered, starting a rush to the district.
+Bill Farlin, who had gold claims in Butte, Montana, went to remove gold claims and found a silver vein.
 In 1883, the first rich copper vein was discovered, and copper mining at Butte proved to be much more profitable than silver mining.
 Also in 1883, the Northern Pacific Railroad laid tracks into Butte, greatly aiding the economics of mining on a large scale.
 Butte quickly became one of the world's leading copper districts, and made most of its silver as a byproduct of copper mining.
 Mining halted at Butte in 1983, but in 1986, Montana Resources LLP reopened the Continental open pit just east of Butte, and so silver continues to be produced at Butte, as a byproduct.